Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 ### Exercise: handle permit queries

-Now let's look at contract.rs.
+Now let's look at src/contract.rs.
 The first thing to do is to add our new variant to the match arm in the query entry point.

 ```rust
 #[entry_point]